tangentsoft/pidp8i/HACKERS.md

 documents it links to for more details.)

 This directory scheme shows an important difference between Fossil and
-Git: with Git, the checkout and the clone are intermingled in the same directory tree, but in Fossil, they are strictly separate.
-Git can emulate Fossil's normal working style through its [worktree][gitwt] feature, but it employs some trickery that causes some unwanted side effects that don't affect Fossil by design: the repository clone is a single SQLite database file — here, `pidp8i.fossil` — and the checkouts are made from the contents of that database.
+Git: with Git, the checkout and the clone are normally intermingled in the same directory tree, but in Fossil, the clone and the checkout are always strictly separate.
+Git has a weak emulation of Fossil's normal working style via its [worktree][gitwt] feature, but most Git users aren't even aware of the feature, and those that are aware of it tend to discourage its use because of the problems it can cause.
+Fossil was designed to work this way from the start, so it doesn't have the problems associated with Git worktrees.

 Another important difference relative to Git is that with Fossil, local checkins attempt to automatically sync checked-in changes back to the repository you cloned from.
-(This only works if you have a login on the remote repository, the subject of the next section.)
+(This only works if you have a login on the remote repository, the subject of the [next section](#login).)
 This solves a number of problems with Git, all stemming from the fact that Git almost actively tries to make sure every clone differs from every other in some important way.

 While Fossil does allow offline operation and local independent clones, its default mode of operation is to try and keep the clones in sync as